 Tips: Flash fiction should hold to a single idea.
 Try to create the illusion of inner life and hidden depth by leaving gaps or hinting at something behind the curtain.
 Stories demand action, although inaction can be equally compelling.
 Don’t sacrifice juicy plot or character details for the sake of brevity.
 Your protagonist should always want something.
 Your story must have a goal and something must happen (however big or small) that drives the story towards or away from it.
 Don’t forget to reach a satisfying denouement.
 A joke isn’t funny without a punchline.

 Word counts for flash fiction should fall between 100 and 1000 words.
 Submit any longer work as a short story.
-If you wish to submit microfiction, feel free to send us more than one piece at a time.
+If you wish to submit microfiction, feel free to send us maximum three pieces at a time.
 Check out our dedicated flash fiction page for inspiration.

 Please send a query, including the full short story, a one-page synopsis, and a short bio about yourself.

 Tips: The best short stories strike a balance between brevity, immersion, and theme.
 Hook readers with an interesting narrative voice, energise the text with precise description, maintain the illusion with consistent logic, and be sure not to rattle the reader’s immersion.
 If the reader has to stop reading because they don’t know what’s happening, where, when, why, or to whom, then they won’t wish to read on.

 Keep a tight focus on your story’s objective or central emotion.
 Ensure your characters have depth and personality and meaningful experiences and/or interactions.
 Moreover, all writing is transactional, and early on you should make a promise, a pledge as to the kind of story it is; you must make good on that promise by the story’s end, or else your readers will feel they have been short-changed.
 Use the reader’s time in such a way that they won’t feel it was wasted.
 Every tragedy needs catharsis.